SAP/langchain-integration-for-sap-hana-cloud/README.md

 ## Documentation

-For a detailed guide on using the package, please refer to [Langchain Hana Docs](https://python.langchain.com/docs/integrations/providers/sap/).
+For a detailed guide on using the package, please refer to the [examples](./examples/) here.

 ## Support, Feedback, Contributing